gopalatejaswi/web-scraping/README.md

 Features

-Extracts book titles, prices, and links.
+•	Extracts book titles, prices, and links.

-Stores data in an SQLite database.
+•	Stores data in an SQLite database.

-Implements error handling for network and parsing issues.
+•	Implements error handling for network and parsing issues.

-Validates data integrity and execution efficiency.
+•	Validates data integrity and execution efficiency.

-Allows users to view stored data.
+•	Allows users to view stored data.

 Code Structure

-scrape_website(url): Scrapes data from the website.
+•	scrape_website(url): Scrapes data from the website.

-store_in_database(data): Saves data in an SQLite database.
+•	store_in_database(data): Saves data in an SQLite database.

-view_data(): Retrieves and displays stored data.
+•	view_data(): Retrieves and displays stored data.

-validate_data(): Compares scraped data with stored data to verify integrity.
+•	validate_data(): Compares scraped data with stored data to verify integrity.

-main(): Executes the full scraping process.
+•	main(): Executes the full scraping proc